 Two airports serve the city of Tokyo and the surrounding area.
 The most convenient transit airport for travels to Europe and North America is the main Narita Airport (NRT).
 Passengers travelling on domestic flights usually use the Haneda Airport (HND).

-The most convenient Narita airport transfer options are express trains (JR Narita Express, Narita Sky Access Skyliner, Keisel Electric railway) which depart from Terminal 1 and Terminal 2.
-If you are travelling with a lot of luggage, you can take the airport shuttle bus.
-For travelling on a budget, the cheapest airport transfer option is Keisei bus, which terminates at Tokyo station where train connections are available.
+The most convenient Narita airport transfer options are express trains (JR Narita Express, Narita Sky Access Skyliner, Keisei Electric railway) which depart from Terminal 1 and Terminal 2.
+If you are travelling with a lot of luggage, you can take the shuttle bus.
+If you are on a budget, the cheapest transfer option is the Keisei bus, which terminates at the Tokyo station where train connections are available.

 Licensed airport taxis have green plates.
 Tokyo airport taxis with white or yellow plates are not licensed, so it's better to avoid them.

-Haneda International Airport (HND) is the second airport that serves Greater Tokyo.
-The airport operates with two domestic and one international terminal.
+Haneda International (HND) is the second one that serves Greater Tokyo.
+It operates with two domestic and one international terminal.
 International flights are scheduled for early in the morning or late at night.

 Tokyo Monorail provides the most scenic ride from Haneda Airport.
-Alternatively, private Keikyu line is available to reach Shinagawa and Yokohama.
-Limousine shuttle buses connect both airports on a frequent schedule.
+Alternatively, separate Keikyu line is available to reach Shinagawa and Yokohama.

 If you arrive in Tokyo on an early or late flight, there are no trains, monorails nor shuttle buses available.
-The most convenient way to reach any of the airports or your accommodation is by Tokyo airport taxi.
+The most convenient way to reach your accommodation is by Tokyo airport taxi.